 When it comes to the language of coffee and espresso drinks, there's quite a bit of terminology to consider before placing an order.
 In fact, there are so many terms out there that constant jokes are made about the complicated and ridiculous-sounding orders coffee drinkers request, like a triple half-caff, low-fat, no foam latte with a caramel drizzle.
 Or a 1/3 decaf, non-fat, extra foam, soy cappuccino with four Sweet'N Lows and whipped cream.

-Learning a few main terms to order your coffee with can be the difference between finding a new favorite drink and tossing half a pricey beverage in the trash.
+Learning a few main terms to order your coffee with can make the difference between finding a new favorite drink and tossing a pricey beverage in the trash.
+Change things up with a coffee drink that you truly understand.

-A cappuccino is a popular coffee drink that originated in Italy.
-This double espresso beverage has a layer of steamed milk plus another layer of milk foam on top of the coffee.
 A typical cappuccino recipe calls for roughly equal parts of espresso, steamed milk, and foamed milk.
-However, as with many coffee beverages these days, there are variations on the type of cappuccino you'll get.
+However, as with many coffee beverages these days, there are variations on the type of cappuccino you can get.

-Wet and Dry Cappuccinos
+Wet vs. Dry

 Personalize Your Order

-After you've chosen a sweetener, you want to decide on the overall flavor of your coffee beverage.
+After you've chosen a sweetener, decide on the overall flavor of your coffee beverage.
 Choose a strong base flavor like vanilla, caramel, hazelnut, raspberry, or pumpkin spice.
-You can always think about what's in season if you're unsure of what to get, or picking something you've never had before might turn up a new favorite order.
+You can always think about what's in season if you're unsure of what to choose, or pick something on the board you've never had before—it just might turn up a new favorite order.

-Once you've settled on the main flavor, you can add a fun topping for your cappuccino, like a powder, drizzle, or whipped cream.
-There are many flavors out there to whip up, like cinnamon, nutmeg, molasses, marshmallow, and sea salt.
+Once you've settled on the main flavor, you can add a fun topping to your cappuccino, like a powder, drizzle, or whipped cream.
+There are many flavors to whip up, like cinnamon, nutmeg, molasses, marshmallow, and sea salt.